KDCube is built around apps

 Available | Bundles can declare one async @on_job handler for ready work claimed by proc from the Redis background job stream.
 This is the execution side of queued background work: @cron or a run-now operation can enqueue, while @on_job validates work_kind, reads ids from payload, and updates bundle-owned result state. |

-| Git-backed React workspace | Available | React now supports a git workspace backend with sparse current-turn repos, lineage-isolated history, explicit historical materialization via react.pull(...), and active workspace construction via react.checkout(mode="replace"|"overlay", ...).
-Turn-end publish writes current-turn text workspace state back into the lineage without exposing other users' branches. |
+| Git-backed React workspace | Available | React now supports a git workspace backend with sparse current-turn repos, lineage-isolated history, explicit materialization through react.pull(...), and active workspace construction through react.checkout(mode="replace"|"overlay", ...).
+The agent-facing contract is the same in custom and git modes: files/ is editable workspace state, outputs/ and snapshots/ are artifacts, cross-conversation refs use fi:conv_..., and custom namespaces such as ext: must be rehosted by react.pull before normal file tools can use them. |

 | Per-bundle React runtime instructions | Available | Bundles can append deploy-scoped prompt guidance to the React decision agent through react.additional_instructions.
 This is useful for bundle-specific style, output-format, or domain guardrails without forking the base system prompt. |